thetuvix/webxr/spatial-tracking-explainer.md

 }
 ```

-### Floor Alignment
+### Floor alignment
 Some XR hardware with inside-out tracking has users establish "known spaces" that can be used to easily provide `bounded-floor` and `local-floor` reference spaces.
 On inside-out XR hardware which does not intrinsically provide these known spaces, the User Agent must still provide `local-floor` reference spaces.
 It may do so by estimating a floor level, but may not present any UI at the time the reference space is requested.

 Additionally, XR hardware with orientation-only tracking may also provide an emulated value for the floor offset of a `local-floor` reference space.
 On these devices, it is recommended that the User Agent or underlying platform provide a setting for users to customize this value.

-### Reset Event
+### Reference space reset event
 The `XRReferenceSpace` type has an event, `onreset`, that is fired when there is a discontinuity of the location of the reference space's origin in the physical world.
 This discontinuity may be caused for different reasons for each type, but the result is essentially the same, the perception of the user's location will have changed.
 In response, pages may wish to reposition virtual elements in the scene or clear any additional transforms, such as teleportation transforms, that may no longer be needed.
 The `onreset` event will fire prior to any poses being delivered with the new origin/direction, and all poses queried following the event must be relative to the reset origin/direction.
-The `transform` value in the `onreset` event data indicates the size of the jump of the reference space origin in the physical world, if known.
+The `transform` value in the `onreset` event data indicates the specific jump of the reference space origin in the physical world, if known.

 ```js
 xrReferenceSpace.addEventListener('reset', xrReferenceSpaceEvent => {